sambrothers0/Binary-Search-Tree/README.md

-# Binary-Search-Tree
-This is a balanced binary search tree I created from scratch during my Data Structures class.
-As each data point is inserted into the tree, it is placed into its correct, ordered position.
-The tree automatically restructures itself to remain balanced with each operation.
-Included is a test file which rigorously tests the functionality of the tree to ensure no bugs are present.
-There is also a test case in which a new fraction object is created and then inserted into the tree.
+This is a balanced binary search tree I coded from scratch using Python.
+Using this structure, numbers can be sorted and stored in mathematically optimal time, since the tree automatically detects lopsidedness and rebalances itself to maintain the quickest performance.
+During the implementation, I learned about heaps and trees as a means of organizing data, and discovered the mechanism behind one of computer science's most important inventions.